Skip to main content Skip to main navigation Skip to footer content

 Department of Social Work Education

-SERVE Project Central California
+Central California Region

 region 9 tribal lands

-Project Coordinator, Zachary Zukovsky, serves as a liaison between AI/AN students on all seven campus programs for retention activities and graduation support.
+Project Coordinator, Zachary Zukovsky, serves as a liaison between AI/AN students on all eight campus programs for retention activities and graduation support.
 The primary function of the SERVE Project is to work directly with the Central California region universities to implement (RERG) Recruitment, Enrollment, Retention and Graduation Activities.
 This is accomplished through a collaboration with Tribal Entities and Agencies that work extensively with Tribal populations to conduct RERG activities at Tribal schools, cultural events, and Native gatherings of all types.

 More Information: